EN TR

 Look at Zermatt.
 No masterplan, yet everyone knows where they are.
 Streets follow the mountain.
 Public spaces emerged from centuries of use.
 It's not planned, but it works.

 Can we combine these?
 Radial infrastructure for legibility.
 Organic grain for humanity.
-That's what this research tested.
+That's what this study explores: on maps and in simulation, not on a construction site.

 Howard's Garden City vs. Alpine organic settlement